hashicorp/terraform-provider-boundary/docs/resources/managed_group.md

 ### Required

 - `auth_method_id` (String) The resource ID for the auth method.
-- `filter` (String) Boolean expression to filter the users for this managed group.
+- `filter` (String) Boolean expression to filter the workers for this managed group.

 ### Optional